-Property management can be a very lucrative business.
+Property management can be a very lucrative business if you stick to these management solutions.
 Whether this is your full-time job or you have a property or two on the side to make some extra money, it’s important that your tenants pay you when it’s time.
 Unfortunately, past due rent is a very common occurrence which can have a negative effect on your income.

 Have a Plan